vanhoangkha/Networking-fundamentals/Day35_Standard_Access_Control_Lists.md

     </aside>

-- The basic command to configure a STANDARD NUMBERED ACL
+- The basic Lệnh to configure a STANDARD NUMBERED ACL
     - `R1(config)# access-list *number* {deny | permit} *ip wildcard-mask*`

     This is an example of denying a SPECIFIC host’s traffic